-- Grade Point Average: The average undergraduate GPA of students admitted to our graduate programs last
+- Grade Point Average: The average undergraduate GPA of students admitted to our graduate programs last year was 3.36.

 - The minimum undergraduate GPA for admission consideration for graduate study at the University of Denver is a cumulative 2.5 on a 4.0 scale or a 2.5 on a 4.0 scale for the last 60 semester credits or 90 quarter credits (approximately two years of work) for the baccalaureate degree.

 - An earned master’s degree or higher from a regionally accredited institution supersedes the minimum standards for the baccalaureate.

 - For applicants with graduate coursework but who have not earned a master’s degree or higher, the GPA from the graduate work may be used to meet the requirement.

 - The minimum GPA is a cumulative 3.0 on a 4.0 scale for all graduate coursework undertaken.